ch604/pullsync/README.md

 ...and more!

 ## REQUIREMENTS
-The script will only run on cPanel servers, and will only migrate from cPanel servers, both of which must be CentOS/RHEL.
+The script will only run on cPanel servers, and will only migrate from cPanel servers, both of which must be CentOS/RHEL/AlmaLinux.
 You must have direct root-level SSH access available to both servers.

 The script has been tested as far back as CentOS 4 for source, but newer features have not been fully verified against this.
-CentOS 6+ targets are supported.
+RHEL 7 and AlmaLinux 8 targets are supported.

 The script also assumes that you have migrated websites manually in the past, as, in essence, this is a bash script you downloaded from the internet, and you should treat it as such.
 It may fail, and you will have to pick up the pieces.